 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy is super boring, but it can be found here.

-I first started learning about reef safe sunscreen because we frequently travel to Hawaii.
-Hawaii does a lot better with sustainable practices than the rest of the U.S. For example, they don’t even have plastic bags.
+I first started learning about reef-safe sunscreen because we frequently traveled to Hawaii.
+Hawaii does a lot better with sustainable practices than most of the U.S. For example, they don’t even have plastic bags.
 Now that is something that I wish would happen everywhere!

 You may also enjoy 5 easy ways to reduce plastic today.

 Back to the sunscreen, I started learning more about reef-safe sunscreen from visiting Hawaii.
 Fortunately, I rarely wear sunscreen (more on that later) and if I do, I choose a natural brand.
 Most natural brands do not contain these harmful ingredients, so I was relieved that I wasn’t contributing to the problem.

 Most chemical (aka regular) sunscreens contain a compound called oxybenzone.
 To put it simply. the oxybenzone damages coral reefs and marine ecosystems.
 You may think that a small amount of sunscreen doesn’t matter, but unfortunately, it does.

 The best thing you can do to avoid damaging coral reefs and marine life is to avoid sun exposure at mid-day, wear protective clothing or if you must wear sunscreen, make sure it’s reef safe.